FernandoRocha88/WalkthroughProject/README.md

 6. Output: what is, how to use it, how to integrate with current processes?
 7. Heuristics?
 8. What is the data source?

+# Streamlit App User Interface

+## Page 1: Rainfall prediction
+* User Interface with inputs (city and weather data) and prediction indicating the chance of raining tomorrow.
+If it is greater than 50%, it will rain.
+In that case, it tells, how much it would rain

+## Page 2: Rainfall Seasonality
+* User Interface with menu to select a city.
+* 3 Line chart plots indicating, respectively, the seasonality for Year, Month and Day.

+## Page 3: WeatherClf
+* Evaluation metrics/performance on WeatherClf
+  * For both train and test set: Confusion Matrix and Classification Report
+  * Bias/Variance Tradeoff

+## Page 4: WeatherReg
+* Evaluation metrics/performance on WeatherReg
+  * For both train and test set: R2, RMSE, MSE, MAE
+  * Bias/Variance Tradeoff

+## Page 5: WeatherClust
+* Evaluation metrics/performance on WeatherClust
+  * 3D Scatter Plot for PCA with 3 components, colored by clusters
+  * Silhouete score

+# Django App User Interface

+* It contains **Page 1** and **Page 2** from Streamlit App User Interface